the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Bastions:

 - Bastion one cycle as soon as you land on beacon (K1 & S1) use Scorch/Null "It's Tama Time!", once bastion cycle ends Q align to the left of tower and up, add roughly 20km for elevation.
 As Kronos you're aiming to jump right on-top of 2nd wave spawn (see pink MJD landing point), but you are burning 10km back (K2) to be in Void range for both 2nd & 3rd wave.
-As Paladin you want to MJD roughly 10km from 2nd wave spawn (see yellow MJD landing point) so that you land between the wave and tower, Paladins should also burn back 10km (S2) to be in optimal range with Conflagration of all wave spawns and tower. **Burning back here is VERY important for both bastion ships as it allows you to stay in bastion throughout both waves and be in optimal range of high DPS ammo.** Kronos should burn to the final anchor point (K3) once 3rd wave is nearly finished.
+As Paladin you want to MJD roughly 10km from 2nd wave spawn (see yellow MJD landing point) so that you land between the wave and tower, Paladins should also burn back 10km (S2) to be in optimal range with Conflag of all wave spawns and tower. **Burning back here is VERY important for both bastion ships as it allows you to stay in bastion throughout both waves and be in optimal range of high DPS ammo.** Kronos should burn to the final anchor point (K3) once 3rd wave is nearly finished.

 Vindicator: